FTCLib/FTCLib/readme.md

         + Many uses including the current state, the recent state, and more
     + TriggerReader class
         + A class that represents a gamepad trigger
-        + Includes simlular state-changing methods like GamepadButton
+        + Includes simular state-changing methods like GamepadButton
         + Can set the trigger name for telemetry
 + Geometry
     + Lots of geometry - related classes and functions